catseye/Tamsin/README.markdown

 The next logical step would be to be able to say

-    main = program with scanner.
+    main = program using scanner.
-    scanner = scan with raw.
+    scanner = scan using ☆char.
     scan = {" "} & (...)
     program = "token" & ";" & "token" & ...